emx34/doofus/README.md

    **<br> 100% correctly working = GB(gameimage)to TGA & TGA to GB(gameimage)**
    With version 2.0, you can take the graphics from the game, modify them with Photoshop, and then put them back in game without any issues, game is working :-)
    In version 2.0, the x86 asm vga code is added to the beginning of the newly converted graphics, and the graphics data is repackaged and converted back to the original GB-image standard.
-   :-) regarding the embedded image header with x86 assembly VGA code, which sped up the process(Otherwise, this could have taken a month or more)
-   Version 2.0 was completed.
+   :-) Version 2.0 was completed.
 Doofus image files are not just plain images; the image file header contains x86 assembly VGA code, and the game uses this code at runtime.
    **v2.0 forward and backward conversion technology is 100% functional and has been tested**

    <img width="669" height="188" alt="0004_3F2" src="https://github.com/user-attachments/assets/9fc525b4-4425-48b5-bca9-4df299ee7e93" />